-See the separate motor manual that you received with the sawmill for motor starting and operating instructions.
+See Section 3.2 for motor starting and operating instructions.

 DANGER!
 Make sure all guards and covers are in place and secured before operating or towing the sawmill.
 Failure to do so may result in serious injury.
 Be sure the blade housing and pulley covers are in place and secured.